Writing Prompt: Two Reasons to Write About Departures

 Choose a departure from your list and write a scene about it.
 Consider what emotion might be expected in that scene.
 Then, complicate it with another emotion or two.

 Take fifteen minutes to write.
-When you’re done, share your practice in the comments!
+When you're done, share your practice the practice box below and leave feedback for a few writers.